October 2020 Forecast w/ Astrologer Rick Levine

 That's the lay of the land for October.

-There's some really sweet points in October around the 19th, 20th, 21st through the 24th that I think are stabilizing.
-But they are what I would consider to be a pause in the disaster.
+There are some really sweet points in October around the 19th, 20th, 21st through the 24th that I think are stabilizing.
+But they are what I would consider being a pause in the disaster.

 Amanda: Okay.
 All right.
 For you, in terms of the “October Surprise”, are we anticipating something collective or personal or both?